 On the other hand, if you have recently experienced a job loss or other qualifying event, you should be eligible to keep your previous coverage under COBRA, or the Consolidated Omnibus Budget Reconciliation Act.
 But those benefits have a time limit of usually 18 months — which means if you’re still on the job hunt, choose to remain unemployed, or decide to become self-employed, figuring out how to get dental benefits might be on your mind.

-So if your new company doesn’t offer dental insurance, you’re unemployed, self-employed, or your COBRA benefits are about to expire, don’t worry — you have options.
+So whatever your situation, don’t worry — you have options.
+(That are worth smiling about!)
 Read on to hear more about them.

 How to get dental coverage if your employer does not offer it